 - You must produce a certified birth certificate that has a registrar’s seal, signature, and the date on which the certificate was filed with the registrar’s office.
 Apply for a birth certificate as soon as the baby is born or within one year of birth.
 Keep in mind any immediate travel plans along with the newborn and plan accordingly.

 Protect your child with travel medical insurance on your next trip.

 You will have to prove that you are related to your newborn baby as parents.
-All documents must be submitted in original.
-Any of the following documents serve as evidence.
+All original documents must be submitted.
+Any of the following documents can serve as evidence:

-- Ideally a Certified birth certificate with both parents’ names is good enough.
+- Ideally, a Certified Birth Certificate with both parents’ names.

 - Child’s certified Foreign Birth Certificate with name of both the parents.

 - Child’s Report of Birth Abroad with name of both the parents.

 Formal or informal English translation must be submitted with all foreign documents.